Email FacebookTwitterMenu burgerClose thin

 Dissolving a revocable trust typically involves the trust’s founder taking the following steps:

-1. Plan for the Assets
+1. Make a Plan for Your Assets

-Step One is making a plan for the assets that it holds.
+The first step is making a plan for the assets that it holds.
 For the most part, this means actually removing the assets and redistributing them as you see fit, such as transferring cash back into your own bank account.
 You may also give instructions on how those assets are to be distributed once the trust wraps up, such as instructing its beneficiary to transfer property to a beneficiary at the trust’s end.
 Regardless, a trust cannot end with assets still in its name.

 2. Draft a Declaration of Intent

-Step Two is creating a declaration of intent.
+Next, create a declaration of intent.
 Ending a revocable trust is a matter of paperwork.
 The details of this paperwork vary based on the state and jurisdiction.
 However, in most cases, you will draft a document declaring your intention to dissolve the trust and have it notarized.
 This document is sometimes called a revocation of living trust or trust revocation declaration.

 3. File the Document With a Court

-Step Three is similar to winding up any other legal entity such as a corporation or partnership.
-The trustor should sign and date the document.
+Lastly, the trustor should sign and date the document.
 In many states the final step involves filing the document with a judicial body such as a probate court or similar entity, depending on the jurisdiction.
 For example, if the trust that is being dissolved was filed or registered with a court then the document must be filed with that court.
 However, it is not always necessary to file anything with a court.
 In such cases, you can simply attach the signed and dated document to your files that govern the disposition of your assets.

 Irrevocable Trusts